-The top panel of Table A.1 shows the Wald and likelihood ratio tests that have been done on the Gamma distribution data.
-But this is n=50, which is not a very large sample.
-In the lower panel, the same tests were done for a sample of n=200, formed by adding another 150 cases to the original data set.
+The top panel of Table A.2 shows the Wald and likelihood ratio tests that have been done on the Gamma distribution data.
+But this is n = 50 and the asymptotic equivalence of the tests has barely begun to show.
+In the lower panel, the same tests were done for a sample of n = 200, formed by adding another 150 cases to the original data set.
 The results are typical; the $\chi^2$ values are much closer except where they are far out on the tails, and both test lead to the same conclusions (though not always to the truth).